dimkr/gplaces/README.md

 in addition, gplaces adds the page URL to the history: use the `Up` and `Down` keys to navigate through the history, or `CTRL+r` to search through it. these are only three examples of key bindings from shells like bash(1) which work in gplaces, too.

-gplaces does not display non-Gemtext files: instead, it downloads them to temporary files and runs external "handler" programs (one for each file type) defined in the gplaces configuration file.
+gplaces displays only Gemtext or plain text files: it downloads other kinds of files to temporary files and runs external "handler" programs (one for each file type) defined in the gplaces configuration file.

     > save gemini.circumlunar.space/docs/specification.gmi
     enter filename (press ENTER for `/home/user/Downloads/specification.gmi`):